-A site drainage system in the package boiler building area will be constructed.
-The drainage system will be connected to existing Hudson Station drainage system.
+A site drainage system in the package boiler building area will be provided.
+The drainage system will be connected to existing facility drainage system.
 The storm drainage will be constructed as part of package boiler building facility to collect all runoff and discharge existing drainage system.

-4.6.5 Building and Structures
+5.5.5 Building and Structures

-The package boilers and auxiliaries will be housed in a new building to be located at the Maintenance and Storage Building and adjacent area.
+The two (2) package boilers auxiliaries will be housed in a new building to be located adjacent to the existing Annex building across John Street.
 The building will consist of a structural steel framed structure totally enclosed with an insulated metal wall and roofing system.
+The building structure will be designed to support the load of the new air cooled dump condenser.

 The operating floor will be concrete with heavy duty or quarry tile floor finish or concrete and coated with heavy duty non-skid paint, hardener.
+Note the structure to support the dump condenser with ;package boiler building later as needed.